steveworsley/omg/src/posts/notes-home-brewing-front-end-culture.md

 * Maybe we should all be Software Engineers but with a specialism.
 * A valuable skillset often found in front-end engineers includes curiosity and empathy.
 * Often the pressure to build a front-end culture comes out of design - designers feel the pain of users more often.
 * Respect your back-end.
-Communciate with them.
+Communicate with them.
 When showcasing call out their work which yours is built upon.